Maple Syrup: Flavor, Grades, Uses, and What to Look For

 Understanding Maple Syrup Grades

 Maple syrup is graded based on color and flavor intensity, not quality.
-All grades are pure maple syrup—the difference lies in taste and appearance.
+All grades are pure maple syrup.
+The difference lies in taste and appearance.

 Visual Guide: Maple Syrup at a Glance